-I'm Dan Lahav, I work at IBM AI Research and lecture at Tel Aviv University where I've also done grad Bioinformatics & Computer Science research.
-As part of my academic pursuits I occasionally collaborate with the Paul Allen Institute for Artificial Intelligence (AI2).
+Hi, I'm Dan Lahav, the co-founder & CEO of Pattern Labs an organization dedicated to protecting advanced technology.
+I also work with RAND on security and lecture at Tel Aviv University, where I've done grad Computer Science & Bioinformatics research.
+As part of my research pursuits, I occasionally collaborate with the Paul Allen Institute for Artificial Intelligence (AI2), and until recently, I worked at IBM AI Research.

-My interest is mostly in Natural Language Processing, Biomedicine, Decision Making via Informal Logic, Computational Argumentation, as well as Ethics & Philanthropy.
+My interest is mostly in AI, Infosec, Bioinformatics, Decision Making via Informal Logic, Argumentation Theory, as well as Ethics & Philanthropy.
 You can see some of my research here and the courses I have created here.
 I am especially interested in projects that are in the intersection between high-end research, technology and social impact.

 In 2018, I was crowned Best Speaker of the world at the World Universities Debating Championship where I hold the all-time personal ranking record for a non-native English speaker.
 I achieved over a 100 further debate & critical thinking accolades, led several big international academic events in these fields that spanned over 65 countries, and worked on Project Debater - the first AI system that can debate humans on complex topics.